Control of Institution - Public/Private

 As the cost of NYU is quite high, many prospective students won't be able to afford it.
 To solve this issue, the university provides various scholarships and aids to its eligible students.

-If you have any queries regarding financial aid, you can contact the University at contact number 212-998-4444 or send an email to email@example.com.
+If you have any queries regarding financial aid, you can contact the University via email, or their contact number, which is 212-998-4444.

 These are the following aids and scholarships available to the students.